p-nerd/installation-scripts/README.md

 Software installation script

-All nessery script for installing software.
+All necessary script for installing software.